 Epidemiological data refers to the US, unless otherwise specified.

-- Chromosomal translocations; most commonly t(14;18)
+- Chromosomal translocations: most commonly t(14;18)

-- Autoimmune diseases: Hashimoto thyroiditis, rheumatic disease
+- Autoimmune diseases: Hashimoto thyroiditis, rheumatoid arthritis

 - Immunodeficiency: congenital immunodeficiencies, AIDS, history of chemotherapy and/or immunosuppressive therapy

 - Environmental factors: aromatic hydrocarbons (e.g., benzene), radiation

 | || |

 Think of an aggressive man to remember that the occurrence of mantle cell lymphoma is greater in men and that the disease has an aggressive course.

 Nodal disease: typically painless lymphadenopathy associated with fatigue and weakness (multiple noncontiguous lymph nodes may be involved)

 - Extranodal disease (primary or secondary): The symptoms are highly dependent on the affected tissue; B symptoms are common.